Name of Joan of Arc: Explanation

-Joan of Arc did not come from a place called Arc, but was born and raised in the village of Domrémy in what was then the northeastern frontier of the Kingdom of France.
+Joan of Arc did not hail from a place called Arc, contrary to popular belief, but was born and raised in the village of Domrémy in what was then the northeastern frontier of the Kingdom of France.
 In the English language her first name has been repeated as Joan since the fifteenth century because that was the only English equivalent for the feminine form of John during her lifetime.
 Her surviving signatures are all spelled in the middle French form Jehanne without surname.
 In modern French, her name is always rendered as Jeanne d'Arc, reflecting spelling changes due to the evolution of the language over time.
 Her given name at birth is also sometimes written as "Jeanneton" or "Jeannette", with Joan of Arc possibly having removed the diminutive suffix -eton or -ette in her teenage years.

 The surname of Arc is a translation of d'Arc, which itself is a nineteenth-century French approximation of her father's name.
 Apostrophes were never used in fifteenth-century French surnames, which sometimes leads to confusion between place names and other names that begin with the letter D. Based on Latin records, which do reflect a difference, her father's name was more likely Darc.
 Spelling was also phonetic and original records produce his surname in at least nine different forms, such as Dars, Day, Darx, Dare, Tarc, Tart or Dart.

 To further complicate matters, surnames were not universal in the fifteenth century and surname inheritance did not necessarily follow modern patterns.
-Joan of Arc testified at her trial that the local custom in her native region was for girls to use their mothers' surname.
-Joan's mother was known both as Isabelle Romée and Isabelle de Vouthon, with both having slight variations in spelling the given name and surname in different documents.
+Joan of Arc testified at her trial that she didn't know anything about her surname.
 No surviving record from Joan's lifetime shows that she used either her mother's or her father's surname, but she often referred to herself as la Pucelle, which roughly translates as the Maiden.
 Prior to the mid-nineteenth century, when Jeanne d'Arc and Joan of Arc became standard, literature and artistic works that refer to her often describe her as la Pucelle or the Maid of Orléans.
 Her native village has been renamed Domrémy-la-Pucelle in reflection of that tradition.

 Joan appears, in a negative light, in William Shakespeare's late sixteenth-century play Henry VI, Part 1.
 In the play she is referred to mainly as Joan La Pucelle and Joan, but also twice as Joan of Arc.